-Under the 'traditional system', the management of the company is carried out by either a sole director (Amministratore Unico) or a BoD (Consiglio di Amministrazione) appointed at the shareholders' meeting.
+Under the 'traditional system', the management of the company is carried out by either a sole director (Amministratore Unico) or a board of directors (Consiglio di Amministrazione) appointed by the shareholders by way of resolution at a shareholders' meeting.

-The directors' term of office cannot exceed three financial years, but the director may be reappointed on expiry of the term.
-Revocation without a just cause, prior to the expiry of the term, is effective but unlawful and the revoked director may be entitled to be compensated for any damages suffered.
+The directors' term of office cannot exceed three financial years, but the director may be re-appointed on expiry of the term.
+Revocation without a just cause, prior to the expiry of the term, is effective but is unlawful and the revoked director may be entitled to be compensated for any damages suffered.

-Supervision over the management of the company is undertaken by a BoSA (Collegio Sindacale, "BoSA"), comprising three or five members, appointed at the shareholders' meeting.
+Supervision over the management of the company is undertaken by a board of statutory auditors (Collegio Sindacale, hereinafter also defined as "BoSA"), comprising three or five members, appointed by the shareholders' meeting.
 The term of office for the statutory auditors cannot exceed three financial years.

-If the company is not required to prepare consolidated financial statements, the BoSA may undertake both the supervision of the management of the company and the auditing of the company's accounts.
-In such cases, all members of the BoSA must be accountants registered with the register established by the Ministry of Justice.
+If the company is not required to prepare consolidated financial statements, the board of statutory auditors may undertake both the supervision of the management of the company and the auditing of the company's accounts.
+In such cases, all members of the board of statutory auditors must be accountants registered with the register established by the Ministry of Justice.
 Where the company is obliged to prepare consolidated financial statements, an independent auditor (either a registered accountant or an auditing firm) must be appointed to audit the accounts.

-The main duty of the BoSA is to supervise the directors' actions, in order to ensure that the company is managed in accordance with Italian law and the provisions of the Articles of Association.
-Members of BoSA are individually liable for their activities, and infringements can result in criminal prosecution.
+The main duty of the BoSA is to supervise the directors' actions, in order to ensure that the company is managed in accordance with applicable law and the provisions of the articles of association.
+Members of BoSA are individually liable for their activities and infringements can result in criminal prosecution.